NCAR/HPC-Docs/docs/environment-and-software/user-environment/spack/spack.md

 ## Additional Examples

 ### PETSc
+In this example we show how to install various configurations of PETSc using the `gcc` compilers and `cray-mpich` on Derecho.
+It demonstrates typical problems and resolutions necessary for complex packages.

 PETSc, the Portable, Extensible Toolkit for Scientific Computation, is for the scalable (parallel) solution of scientific applications modeled by partial differential equations (PDEs).
 It has bindings for C, Fortran, and Python.
 PETSc also contains TAO, the Toolkit for Advanced Optimization, software library.
 It supports MPI, and GPUs through CUDA, HIP, Kokkos, or OpenCL, as well as hybrid MPI-GPU parallelism.
 See the [PETSc overview page for more information](https://petsc.org/release/overview/).

 **Versions and configuration options**